adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 Wait for the installation to complete, then close the Android SDK Manager.

-!!! tip Disable Android Emulator for Visual Studio
+!!! tip "Disable Android Emulator for Visual Studio"
     The Android Virtual Device from Google and the Android Emulator for Visual Studio are incompatible with one another.
 To use the Android Virtual Device, open a PowerShell prompt as an Administrator, then run the command  `bcdedit /set hypervisorlaunchtype off` and reboot.
 You may also have to install [Intel HAXM],